-According to Rhee and Zheng (2019), worklife enrichment positively correlates with family satisfaction.
+According to Rhee & Zheng (2019), work-life enrichment positively correlates with family satisfaction.
 Research shows that work and family can significantly impact life satisfaction (Gayathri & Karthikeyan, 2016).
 The past study concludes that working hours can affect hours with family; even though they lose hours with family, individuals still get positive things from other resources, such as knowledge in work, that will create life satisfaction (Erdogan et al., 2012).
 Work-life enrichment is an important thing that entrepreneurs must have because when an entrepreneur has a work-life enrichment, individuals will gain a positive experience from the work done.
-Positive experiences resulting from work will give an entrepreneur get life satisfaction.
-Greenhaus and Powell (2006 in McNall et al., 2021) say that work-life enrichment affects various outcomes, such as work and life sesisfaction.
+Positive experiences resulting from work will give an entrepreneur life satisfaction.
+Greenhaus & Powell (2006) say that work-life enrichment affects various outcomes, such as work and life

-H5: Work-life enrichment affects life satisfaction.
+H5: Work-life enrichment affects life satisfaction

-The Effect of Harmonious Passion on Work Satisfaction Through Work-Life Enrichment
+The Effect of Harmonious Passion on Work Satisfaction through Work-Life Enrichment